Ensenada: Climate

 The average rainfall is 280 mm per year, falling mainly in the winter months.
 Ensenada has a mild semi-arid climate (Köppen BSk), much like the rest of northwestern Baja California.
 During the colder months from November to February, rainfall is scarce and temperatures average 13 °C. On the other hand, the warmer months from June to September are the driest, and during this time maintain an average temperature of 21 °C.

 For Ensenada's warm summer coastal location, the city's climate is greatly affected by the offshore cold California Current.
 Due to the current, the late summer and early fall seasons are typically the warmest periods for the city.
 Santa Ana winds – observed in much of Southern California as well – are responsible for temperature rises at any time of the year.
 During Santa Anas, wind direction changes and brings warm air from the interior to the coast.
 Snowfall is rare with the last recent one in January 2007, when the hills south of the city received small amounts of snowfall.

 Similar to the South Coast of California, Ensenada experiences the periodic May Gray and June Gloom marine layer effects.

 Demographics

 The populace of Ensenada is cosmopolitan in composition.
 A reflection of the cultural dynamics involved in the city, many ethnic groups and nationalities are present.

 Ensenada is the third-largest city in Baja California, following Tijuana and Mexicali.

 The predominant language of the city is Spanish, though English is spoken to a degree in tourist areas and the city center.

-The significant portion of the city has developed as a community for snowbird tourists from Canada and the United States.
-Young Californians seeking to escape higher costs of living, yet still be able to work in California, have obtained homes in the area.